 Regular updating your blog doesn’t directly affect or guarantee search ranking, but it does help increase your chances to rank for some keywords.

-The trick is, the more pages you create, the more you’re writing on different keywords related to your industry which increases your chances of getting found in search engine.
+The trick is, the more pages you create, the more you’re writing on different keywords related to your industry.
+This increases your chances of getting found in search engine.

 More pages may also increase your chances of acquiring links.

-Since the more you write on different blog topics, the more you write on a different level of competitive and low-level keywords, and the more other bloggers in your niche see your works and may link to it as a reference.
+Since the more you write on different blog topics, the more you write on a different level of competitive and low-level keywords.
+And the more other bloggers in your niche see your works and may likely link to it as a reference.

 Web pages that stop over time to acquire more links, or stop indefinitely to add fresh content to their sites will soon fall out of favor in Google search.